Search

 A Word on Boundaries

-This does need to be said prior to launching into the virtues of humour.
-Humour can feel good but can also cause hurt.
+Before turning to the benefits of humour, one important boundary deserves acknowledgement.
+Humour can feel good, but it can also cause harm.
 The humour that supports wellbeing is inclusive, compassionate, and often gently self-deprecating.
-It is aimed at connection, not comparison or division.
-Not all humour is helpful.
-Sarcasm, ridicule, or humour used to deflect emotion can reinforce disconnection or defensive coping (5).
-Okay, now back to the good bits.
+It is aimed at connection rather than comparison or division.

 The Neuroscience of Laughter

-• Dopamine – supports motivation, reward, and mood regulation.
+• Dopamine supports motivation, reward, and mood regulation.

 Psychological Benefits of Humour